Asylum

 As a Contracting State to the 1951 Convention relating to the Status of Refugees and its 1967 Protocol, the Australian Government has developed procedures for determining whether persons claiming asylum are refugees.
 These procedures are administered by the Department of Home Affairs in accordance with Australian law.

-UNHCR recommends you seek the advice of lawyer or registered migration agent in preparing your claim.
-A list of registered migration agents is available at the Australian Migration Agents Registration Authority.
+A list of registered migration agents is also available at the Australian Migration Agents Registration Authority.
+These migration agents charge fees.

 I have applied for refugee status in Australia but my claim has not been successful.
 Can UNHCR assist me?

-UNHCR recommends you seek the assistance of a lawyer or migration agent to advise you on the appeal process.
+You can contact a free legal service provider for advice or contact a registered migration agent (fees apply).
 A list of registered migration agents is available at the Australian Migration Agents Registration Authority.

 I am currently outside Australia but wish to seek asylum.
 Can UNHCR assist me?